No-bake vegan bars with cranberries

 - Store any leftover bars in an airtight container in the fridge for up to a week or in the freezer for longer storage.

-These no-bake vegan date walnut coconut bars with cranberries are a delightful fusion of flavors and textures, offering a perfect balance of sweetness and nuttiness.
+These no-bake vegan bars with cranberries are a delightful fusion of flavors and textures, offering a perfect balance of sweetness and nuttiness.
 They're not only simple to prepare but also incredibly versatile, serving as a great snack for any time of the day.
 Enjoy them straight out of the fridge or pack them for an on-the-go treat.
 Keep this recipe handy for a wholesome and satisfying snack option that's vegan, nutritious, and utterly delicious.

 Nutrition Facts